alexmnv/react-navtree/README.md

 Library for making page navigation (using keyboard or TV Remote Control in STB/ Smart TV apps) React way

-- Lightweight ( 7kb minified, 3 kb gzipped)
+- Lightweight ( 8 kb minified, 3 kb gzipped)
 - No dependencies (except for React itself)

 _This project is under development and is still experimental_